Minimalist Style Table Setting for Spring

 Less is more.

 How many times have we heard that?
 Probably too many to count…but it’s totally true, and it goes along with my mantra, “simple is best.”
-So today, to slowly slide into the possibility of entertaining again, I’m sharing a minimalist style table setting for spring.
+So today, I’m sharing a minimalist style table setting for spring.
 Over the past year, I’ve thought a lot about ways to live a simpler life, and adopting more of a minimalist decor style is one way to start.
 In order to be a pure minimalist, I would have to let go of things that I truly love.
 I’m not ready to do that, but I am ready to simplify where I can.
 I love clean lines and neutral colors, which are both a big part of minimalist style.
 I kept both of these things in mind when I was setting this table, but before we take a look, I want to tell you that at the end of the post, some of my friends are sharing their spring tablescape ideas too.
 They are all beautiful, so make sure to pay them a visit.

 Elements of a Minimalist Style Table Setting